 The exam for advancement to candidacy for the Ph.D. degree consists of two parts: (1) Preliminary Exam: a knowledge-based written and short oral exam and (2) Qualifying Exam: a thesis proposal defense.
-The general-knowledge written/oral exam will be held at the end of the first year.
+The general-knowledge written/oral exam will be held at the end of the first year in June.
 The thesis proposal defense is expected to be completed within one year of passing the general knowledge exam.

 Ph.D. students have the option of participating in the Designated Emphasis programs in Stem and Progenitor Cells (no longer accepting new applicants), Biotechnology (contact: Dr. Judith Kjelstrom), or Biophotonics & Bioimaging (contact: Dr. Vivek Srinivasan).

 Research and Dissertation

 The research project and the resulting dissertation represent the development from student to professional scientist.
 Graduate students who have advanced to candidacy devote their energies almost exclusively to completing their research projects.